ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/configurations/databases/mongodb.md

 :::

 ::: danger WARNING
-We recommend replacing sensitive (eg. "URI string" above) information in your database configuration files before uploading your project to a public repository such as GitHub.
-For more information about using environment variables, please read [configurations](/developer-docs/latest/setup-deployment-guides/configurations.md).
+We recommend replacing sensitive (eg. "URI string" above) information in your database configuration files before uploading your project to a public repository such as GitHub. 详细信息 about using environment variables, please read [configurations](/developer-docs/latest/setup-deployment-guides/configurations.md).

 :::